geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

-*This section is a co-production of Cedric Thieulot, Juliane Dannberg, Timo Heister and Wolfgang Bangerth with an extension to this benchmark provided by the Virginia Tech Department of Geosciences class &ldquo;Geodynamics and ASPECT&rdquo; co-taught by Scott King and D. Sarah Stamps.*
+*This section is a co-production of Cedric Thieulot, Juliane Dannberg, Timo Heister and Wolfgang Bangerth with an extension to this benchmark provided by the Virginia Tech Department of Geosciences class "Geodynamics and ASPECT" co-taught by Scott King and D. Sarah Stamps.*

-One of the most widely used benchmarks for mantle convection codes is the isoviscous Rayleigh-Taylor case (&ldquo;case 1a&rdquo;) published by van Keken *et al.* in (Keken et al. 1997).
+One of the most widely used benchmarks for mantle convection codes is the isoviscous Rayleigh-Taylor case ("case 1a") published by van Keken *et al.* in (Keken et al. 1997).
 The benchmark considers a 2d situation where a lighter fluid underlies a heavier one with a non-horizontal interface between the two of them.
 This unstable layering causes the lighter fluid to